Spin-statistics relation and the Abelian braiding phase for anyons in fractional quantum Hall effect: Trapping and moving quasiholes with a pinning potential: Berry phase derivation on the disk

 \subsection{Nonperturbative method}

 In the main text we argue that the quasihole self-rotation discussed above generalizes to rotation of any quasihole state.
 In particular in the case of multiple quasihole it gives rise to an additional contribution from the quasihole statistics.
-To shows this rigorously, in this section we generalize the above discussion to the case with finite $\lambda$.
+To show this rigorously, in this section we generalize the above discussion to the case with finite $\lambda$.

 When the addition to $\hat H_0$ is nonperturbative, the eigenstates of $\hat H_0$ still forms a complete orthonormal basis for the Hilbert space.
-We can thus expand the ground state in Eq.(\ref{ground state}) as
+We can thus expand the ground state of $\hat H$ as

 where $\sum_{i\geq 0}|\lambda_i|^2=1$ normalizes the state.
-Here the restriction that $\lambda_0$ serve to fixes the gauge of the ground state.
-Without this gauge fixing, any state of the form $e^{i\phi(\theta)}|\psi^{(0)}\rangle$ for some real function $\phi(\theta)$ would be an equally valid ground state of $\hat H$, but this would add an additional contribution to the Berry connection that is ultimately non-physical.
+Here the restriction that $\lambda_0$ is a real number serves to fixes the gauge of the ground state.
+Without this gauge fixing, any state of the form $e^{i\phi(\theta)}|\psi^{(0)}\rangle$ for some real function $\phi(\theta)$ would be an equally valid ground state of $\hat H$, but this would add an additional contribution to the Berry connection that is ultimately non-physical\cite{berry1984quantal}.
 Note that in the previous section this restriction was implicitly implemented as the coefficient of $|\psi_0^{(0)}\rangle$ in Eq.(\ref{ground state 1}) is always unity.

-An infinitesimal rotation to $\hat H$ results in $\hat(\theta+\delta\theta)=e^{i\delta\theta\hat L_z}\hat H(\theta)e^{-i\delta\theta\hat L_z}$.
+An infinitesimal rotation to $\hat H$ results in $\hat H(\theta+\delta\theta)=e^{i\delta\theta\hat L_z}\hat H(\theta)e^{-i\delta\theta\hat L_z}$.
 One can easily check that the ground state of this Hamiltonian is given by the ansatz

-which also satisfies Eq.(\ref{ground state general}).
+which can also be expanded as Eq.(\ref{ground state general}).
 We can then write

 (note that here Eq.(\ref{Lz eigenstate}) still applies).
 Thus the Berry connection can be calculated as